 - The SPC Regulation was expressly limited to medicinal products subject to a marketing authorisation.
-The prior assessment in section 7.4 of Annex I was in relation to a use of the substance dependent of the device taking into account the intended purpose of the medical device.
+The prior assessment in section 7.4 of Annex I of the Medical Devices Directive was in relation to a use of the substance dependent of the device taking into account the intended purpose of the medical device.
 It may, therefore, have been similar to a marketing authorisation, but it was not a marketing authorisation per se.

-- The case law relied on by Boston Scientific (Hogan Lovells International (C‑229/09), and Sumitomo Chemical(C‑210/12) was not applicable as these were limited to the creation of a SPC for plant protection products, and concerned products which had been granted, as plant protection products, either provisional or emergency marketing authorisations.
+- The case law relied on by Boston Scientific, namely Hogan Lovells International (C‑229/09), and Sumitomo Chemical(C‑210/12) was not applicable as these related to SPCs for plant protection products, and concerned products which had been granted, as plant protection products, either provisional or emergency marketing authorisations.

 The decision does much to close the door on the prospect of obtaining SPCs for products subject to procedures equivalent to marketing authorisations.